PapirusDevelopmentTeam/papirus-icon-theme/tools/template/README.md

 # NOT USE NOW THIS INSTRUCTION, BECAUSE NOT FINISHED!!!
 # FOR DEVELOPERS and DESIGNERS:
 It's easy :)
+Icons draw for Papiru icon theme only!
+For papirus Dark use another colors and class on SVG-file.
+If you create monochrome icon, please add version for Papirus Dark too!!!

-# Steb by Step
+# Steb by step for monochrome icons
-- open template file
+- open template file on inkscape
 - delete not needed objects
 - draw new objects
-- save file as **ICONNAME_tempp.svg**
+- save file as **ICONNAME_p.svg**
-- run scripts for fix colors, styles and clear svg code  (HERE SCRIPTS)
+- run scripts for fix colors, styles and clear svg code  (HERE SCRIPTS) #add classes and fix fill + clear with svgo
+- rename your new files with script (HERE SCRIPT) #rename script
+- copy files to Papirus icon theme folders
-- for monochrome icons added Papirus Dark version use script (HERE SCRIPT)
+- run script for change color for Papiru Dark (HERE SCRIPT) #script change color HEX and class for panel
+- copy files to Papirus Dark icon theme folders
+- check your work
+- commit to github

+# Steb by step for main icons
+- open template file on inkscape
+- delete not needed objects
+- draw new objects
+- save file as **ICONNAME_p.svg**
+- run script for clear svg code  (HERE SCRIPT) #script for svgo
 - check your work
 - commit to github